dlt-science/science-notes/blogs/FLASHLOANS/flashloans.md

 ## Emerging Defensive Techniques

 In response to rampant flash loan attacks, several defensive techniques have emerged.
 One approach involves transaction monitoring and the detection of common attack patterns, such as rapid pumping and dumping of oracles.
-This allows for preemptive action against the attack and transaction reversals.
+This allows for pre-emptive action against the attack and transaction reversals.

-Another mitigation strategy is to require credit based approval for flash loan usage in a protocol’s smart contracts.
+Another mitigation strategy is to require credit-based approval for flash loan usage in a protocol’s smart contracts.
 While this restricts manipulation using flash loans, it may also compromise the intended flexibility of flash loans.
-Usage of models like the Recency, Frequency and Monetary model(RFM) which  is a marketing technique used to quantify user value based on recency, frequency, and monetary value of purchases.
+Usage of models like the Recency, Frequency and Monetary model (RFM) which is a marketing technique used to quantify user value based on recency, frequency, and monetary value of purchases.
 Recency measures how recently a user has made a purchase, Frequency measures how often they purchase, and Monetary measures how much money they spend.
 Users are segmented into groups based on their RFM scores to identify reliable users.

 At the protocol level, leveraging time-weighted average pricing via oracles helps reduce manipulation, as does using the maximum across multiple oracles.
 However, oracle designs remain a challenge.
 Additionally, proposals to share liquidity across central and decentralised exchanges can mitigate the impact of liquidity attacks {cite}`springerTowardsSecure`.

-Despite these defenses, the effectiveness remains elusive as attacks continue to grow more sophisticated.
+Despite these defences, the effectiveness remains elusive as attacks continue to grow more sophisticated.
 Inherent challenges persist in securing economic protocols atop public blockchains that permit open access {cite}`acmdigitalloan`.

 ## Conclusion

 In summary, flash loans offer both capital efficiency and the potential for manipulation.
 Numerous DeFi protocols and users have fallen victim to sophisticated attacks, resulting in damages exceeding $750 million to date.
-Technical and economic solutions are still evolving, but following best practices like third party auditing, re-entrancy guards and credit based checks can mitigate risks of such attacks immensely.
+Technical and economic solutions are still evolving, but following best practices like third-party auditing, re-entrancy guards and credit-based checks can mitigate the risks of such attacks immensely.

 It is important to stay updated with the latest best practices and reports as the DeFi landscape is continuously evolving, by following best practices and being vigilant, we can help to build a safe DeFi landscape for everyone.